Welcome to Sixth Grade!

 Sixth Grade Announcements

-6th Grade inSPIRE Team Application
+Rising Sixth Grade inSPIRE STEM Team Application Process NOW OPEN!

 inSPIRE is ideal for students who enjoy math and science, as well as those who love to learn by doing.
 Students who enjoy problem-solving and collaborating with others are also ideal candidates.
 This program is available to all students, of all ability levels.
 Our inSPIRE schedule can accommodate students in both standard and accelerated math, as well as for students who qualify for gifted or special education instructional programs.